- Choosing starting bid/bid increments

 OFFERING MULTIPLE AUCTIONS FOR DIFFERENT SHIPS

-Are you thinking of offering an auction for rarepairs or underrepresented character/relationships, especially those featuring POC, F/F, and/or female-focused works?
+Are you thinking of offering an auction for rarepairs or underrepresented characters/relationships, especially those featuring POC, F/F, and/or female-focused works?

 One of the missions of MTH is to make sure that the whole Marvel fandom is represented and loved.
 There’s a plethora of reasons why some characters and relationships fly under the radar, and we want to do our best to make sure that we’re spotlighting them as much as possible.